Grace to you, and Happy Easter!

 The Athenians cherished freedom of expression.
 In particular, freedom of speech.
 It was granted to all, babblers or the articulate.
 No one was silenced in the public forum, not even one with news as strange to them as the resurrection.
-Anyone who thought he had something to say, especially what has not been said before, had the full attention of the curious Greeks.
+Anyone who thought he had something to say, especially what has not been heard before, had the full attention of the curious Greeks.

-From Paul we learn how to engage a culture and how not to engage a culture in terms of evangelization.
-Paul began by acknowledging the religious sense of the native people.
+From Paul, we learn how to engage a people's culture and how not to do so as regards evangelization.
+Paul began by acknowledging the religious sentiments of the native people.
 "I see you are very religious."
-Beginning with what is good in a people’s culture or worldview is always an excellent strategy to adopt if we want to evangelize others, especially those who belong to another tradition or religion—begin with what is good in their culture.
+Beginning with what is good in a people’s culture or worldview is always an excellent strategy to adopt if an evangelizer wants to engage other cultures, traditions and faith-claims.

 They gave room to accommodate their limitations.
 They didn't want to miss anything.
 Observe that it was all about them searching for God.
 Paul comes with totally different news, and evangelizers should pay attention to it.
-One of the radical things about Christianity is that it is not humanity's search for God, but God's reaching out to humans.
-From the call of Abraham through the Prophets and the fullest of Divine Revelation in Christ, it was all about God drawing us to himself.
+One of the radical things about Christianity is that it is not humanity's search for God.
+It is about God's search for us.
+From the call of Abraham through the Prophets and the fullest of revelation in Christ, it is about God drawing us to Godself.

-This news was different to the Athenians; more so, the news about the resurrection of Jesus from the dead.
-The latter they could not grasp at all.
+This news was different to the Athenians.
+More so was the news about the resurrection of Jesus from the dead.
+The latter, they could not grasp at all.
 Hence, they invited Paul to come next time, if he wished, so they would hear him again (Acts 17:32).

-In terms of evangelization, remaining at the level of what is common to the people (an understanding of God that doesn't draw us to the deeper reality of God's revelation of himself to us) isn't the wisest tactic.
+Further lessons for Christian evangelization.
+Remaining at the level of what is common to the people (an understanding of God that doesn't draw us to the deeper reality of God's revelation of himself to us) isn't the wisest tactic.
 It's spiritually crippling.
-To walk and run, grow into spiritual maturity, we need to learn that faith is belief in what God did and is doing for us, not what we are doing for God.
-It's being part of God's plan even if it’s mind-blowing, as the Resurrection was to the Athenians.
-I will show you, starting tomorrow, who makes the faith come alive.
+To walk and run, grow into spiritual maturity, we need to learn that faith is the belief in what God did and is doing for us, not what we are doing for God.
+It's our being part of God's plan even if it is mind-blowing, as the Resurrection was to the Athenians.
+I will show you, starting tomorrow, who it is that makes the faith come alive.
 To preempt, it's the Holy Spirit.

 God love you.
 God bless you.